truls/DeathStarBench/README.md

+# DeathStarBench fork information

+This fork of DeathStarBench targets arm64 compatibility.
+It tracks upstream except for the following:

+ - luajit (dependency of wrk2) has been bumped to version 2.1.0-beta3 which supports arm64
+ - x86-specific include has been removed form wrk2
+ - docker files have been updated to reference truls/ dockerhub images which are compiled for arm64

+Original readme follows.

 # DeathStarBench

 Open-source benchmark suite for cloud microservices.
 DeathStarBench includes five end-to-end services, four for cloud systems, and one for cloud-edge systems running on drone swarms.

 ## End-to-end Services <img src="microservices_bundle4.png" alt="suite-icon" width="40"/>